 - Back in the Profile Editor’s UI Controls Group window, click Save in the upper-right of the window.

 The Publish window is where you can deliver this Profile over-the-air to any of the devices connected to your account.

-- In the nav bar, click Publish.
+- In the Navigation pane, click Publish.
 Your Modulo will appear in the device list after a brief pause:

 - Ensure the device is connected to power and online.
 The device Status will be orange with a signal strength measurement if the device is online, as shown in the example; or will report “Offline” if the device is not online.